 866-484-8966 (Toll Free)

-Victor A. Bergman represents ordinary America citizens against the powerful.
+For years, Victor A. Bergman has represented ordinary America citizens against the powerful.

 Vic’s results speak for themselves.
 His peers have placed Vic on the list of “America’s Best Lawyers” every year since 1987.
 They picked him as one of the region’s “Super Lawyers” since that designation began in 2005.
 He was inducted in the American College of Trial Lawyers in 1998, limited to the top 1% of trial lawyers nationwide.